-Our ARINC 429 interface allows seemless connection of real aircraft parts to your flight simulator.
-Using the point-and-click Cereal Bytes Interface, OEM parts such as radio communication panels, transponders and more can be connected to Microsoft Flight Simulator (FSX), Prepar3d (P3D) or X-Plane in a matter of minutes.
+Our ARINC 429 interface allows seamless connection of real aircraft parts to flight simulator software.
+Using the point-and-click Cereal Bytes Interface, OEM parts such as radio communication panels, transponders, weather radars and more can be connected to Microsoft Flight Simulator (FSX), Prepar3d (P3D) or X-Plane in a matter of minutes*.
+With the optional wireless adapter, this can even be done wirelessly!

 - 4 ARINC Inputs (High or Low speed)